PerfectlyMint/TcHmiEx/README.md

+# This library as a whole does not work yet with the new HMI version 1.12!

 # TwinCAT HMI Samples
 My collection of TwinCAT HMI Sample material.
 I try to stash here the most asked and most useful scripts and parts of project for everyones use.
 Everything here is "use at your own risk" type of code.
 I take no responsibility if it makes or brakes something.